cmoralesmx/gg.gap/README.md

 # gggap

-Easily create segments in the y-axis of a 'ggplot2' plot.
+Streamlined creation of segments on the y-axis of 'ggplot2' plots

 This project builds on top of [gg.gap v1.4](https://github.com/ChrisLou-bioinfo/gg.gap) by Jiacheng Lou, et al.